Types of Tenancy Agreements – Everything You Need to Know

 You want to rent a place to live.
 But which types of tenancy will suit your circumstances best?
 There’s a lot of money, time and effort involved in arranging somewhere to rent.
 And it’s obviously really important to fully understand exactly what you’re getting into before you get into it!
 If you’d like to get to grips with a variety of different tenancy agreements, you’ve landed in the perfect place.
 Our comprehensive tenancy agreement guide provides everything you need to know to make a sensible, well-informed choice.
-Read on to find out everything you need to know, put nice and simply.
+Read on to find out everything you need to know when looking into a tenancy agreement in the UK, put nice and simply.

 What are the different types of tenancy agreements

 There are many different types of tenancy agreement, and unless you’re careful it can get confusing.
 The last thing you need is to make a bad decision.
 Luckily the fundamentals of all tenancy agreements are much the same.
 Regardless of the type of agreement, the paperwork represents a formal contract between you and the landlord.
 It doesn’t matter whether it’s a written or spoken agreement, both of you have serious rights and responsibilities to meet.
 Your tenancy agreement outlines the ways you can end the tenancy, and the reasons why your landlord can evict you.
 It lays out the right you have to ‘quiet enjoyment’ of the place.
 And it formalises which repairs and so on you’re responsible for.
 It’s your job to read your own tenant contract carefully before signing on the dotted line, and to ask the right questions when things aren’t 100% clear.
 Your tenancy agreement will either be fixed term or periodic.